mewo2/self-describe/out.md

 The computer places the literal string *'zero'* on top of the stack.
 The computer places the literal string *'one'* on top of the stack.
 The computer places the literal string *'two'* on top of the stack.
 The computer places the literal string *'three'* on top of the stack.
 The computer places the literal string *'four'* on top of the stack.
 The computer places the literal string *'five'* on top of the stack.
 The computer places the literal string *'six'* on top of the stack.
 The computer places the literal string *'seven'* on top of the stack.
 The computer places the literal string *'eight'* on top of the stack.

 The computer places the literal string *'nine'* on top of the stack.
 The computer places the literal string *'ten'* on top of the stack.
-The computer takes the top minus zero values from the stack, puts them in a list, and places it on top of the stack.
+The computer takes the top 11 values from the stack, puts them in a list, and places it on top of the stack.
 The computer takes the top value from the stack and stores it in the local variable named `words`.

 The computer places the integer constant zero on top of the stack.
 The computer loads a reference to the local variable named `num` and places it on top of the stack.
 The computer duplicates the top value on the stack, placing the new copy on top of the stack.
 The computer takes the top three values from the stack, rotates them so that the top value is now on the bottom, and replaces them on top of the stack.
 The computer takes the top two values from the stack and compares them using the operator `<=`, placing the result on top of the stack.
 The computer looks at the top value on the stack.
 If it is false-like (e.g. False, None or zero), it jumps to offset {}.
 Otherwise it removes the top value from the stack.
 The computer places the integer constant ten on top of the stack.
 The computer takes the top two values from the stack and compares them using the operator `<=`, placing the result on top of the stack.
 The computer jumps forward to offset 48.